SOMETHING TO SAY

 After a backpacking trip through Australia was punctuated with a PADI Open Water certification on the Great Barrier Reef, I returned home to undertake a PGCE at Plymouth.
 Whilst there, I continued my diver training with my AOW through Indeep (Mountbatten) and with the occasional trip out from Looe.
 My NQT status meant I could earn a crust as a teacher and (in those days) live pretty much anywhere I chose.

 Happily, I chose Cockermouth in the Lake District, where I was lucky to meet my wife during her job interview (neither of us knew it at the time of course).
-We shared our first for years in education together and made some friends for life against the backdrop of the lakes and mountains.
+We shared our first four years in education together and made some friends for life against the backdrop of the lakes and mountains.
 My diving 'career' likewise progressed with a RD course in December on a frozen Ellerton Water (we had to break the ice to get in!).

 Itching feet brought us down to Dorset's Jurassic coast, the site of several of my wife's own seaside holidays when she was growing up.
-We've been fortunate enough to make Bridport our home these past ten years now, bringing our two young children up on the beaches of Dorset and Cornwall and everywhere in-between.
+We've been fortunate enough to make Bridport our home these past twelve years now, bringing our two young children up on the beaches of Dorset and Cornwall and everywhere in-between.

 Since our arrival here, I've been involved with numerous clubs and agencies locally, getting to know the Portland diving scene and the wonderful people in it.
 Whilst exploring under the Jurassic coast and the wrecks it is strewn with with, I've found myself becoming more a more fascinated with stunning biodiversity we have at our fingertips.
 These past three years have also coincided with more emphasis on underwater photography as I have attempted to improve my own composition and technique.